GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Jester.md

 ### 6) Hasty
 You add your level to your initiative roll.

+### 6) Jugglist
+You can now juggle incoming thrown blades, chakram, and brusgiata with your juggling.
+It does not convert them into a sphere, but they can be hurled in the same manner as one of your spheres if thrown within a minute while being juggled.
+If you have warrior mastery with any weapons, you can apply it to your jugglier sphere.
+You cannot apply an inappropriate warrior mastery to a weapon this way.

 ### 7) Shennanigannery
 You may perform a shenanigan without expending buffonery.
 You must rest before doing so again.